Pesto Gnocchi

 For the Gnocchi and Veggies:

-• Add the gnocchi, zucchini, tomatoes, onion and pine nuts to the casserole dish.
-Drizzle the olive oil over the top and add ¼ cup of the pesto.
-Use a spoon to mix the veggies and gnocchi well in the oil and pesto.
-Spread the mixture evenly across the dish.
+• Combine the gnocchi, zucchini, tomatoes, onion, and pine nuts in the casserole dish.
+Drizzle with the olive oil and add ¼ cup of the pesto.
+Toss everything together to evenly coat, then spread the mixture evenly across the dish.

-• Place the baking dish in the middle of the oven.
-Bake for 20 minutes, until the tomatoes are bursting and the gnocchi exposed at the top are slightly crispy.
+• Bake for 20 minutes on the middle rack in the oven until the tomatoes are bursting and the exposed gnocchi become slightly crispy.

-• Stir in the remaining ¼ cup of pesto and serve immediately, topped with fresh basil.
+• Gently stir in the remaining ¼ cup of pesto and serve immediately, garnished with fresh basil.

 Notes